In any other city in any other country it would be just a bridge.

 If not for the guards milling about the bridge and the big UN base a few streets away from the centre, there would be nothing to suggest life in Mitrovica is different to any other city in Kosovo.

 Crossing the bridge for the first time was intimidating.
 The sight of the pile of gravel, rocks and rubbish piled on the north side of the bridge to block traffic, and the ripped Serbian flags hanging over the road is unsettling.
 It didn’t help when my CouchSurfing host gave me and my friend a quiet warning to watch our behaviour.
 For the most part we are safe, but don’t draw unnecessary attention to yourself, he instructs.
 “They don’t always like lots of tourists.”
-By the end of my second day I walked over it without a thought, although I rarely saw anyone else using it.
+By the end of my second day I walked over the bridge without a thought, although I rarely saw anyone else using it.

 Along the main street reminders of the divide are everywhere.
 My first impression was that the other side was a lot nicer.
 This was amusing because a lot of Serbs who knew I was coming to Kosovo wondered why I would waste my time.
 “It’s just like Serbia but poorer.
 It is not nice there.”
 Yet the Serbian side of Mitrovica proved to be the least impressive part of Kosovo that I visited.

-Perhaps that’s because it’s still a battleground.
+Perhaps because it’s still a battleground.

 There’s lot of anti-EUlex and anti-police graffiti.
 Most of the prices are in Serbian dinar, which is the currency here, although the shops will accept Euros.
 Everybody speaks Serbian and as I walked up Miners’ Hill to enjoy the sunset I appreciated being able to greet the people I met with “ciao” instead of the Albanian greeting I can never remember quickly enough to use.